maithilikolamkar/TidyData/README.md

 5) Merge them based on common column names
 6) Rename variable names based on features info file
 7) Create a new dataset with averages of all variables for all activities and subjects
-8) Write the final tidy set in a file Tidy_Output_Set.csv
+8) Write the final tidy set in a file Tidy_Output_Set.txt